Alumni Blog: Lamu Xiangqiu

 Lamu Xiangqui’s 2021 thesis film, Walk Alone, takes place in her native Tibet – a place of breathtaking scenery and altitude.
 Recently, Lamu’s film won a DGA award and last week, screened at the Museum of the Moving Image’s First Look Festival.
 Here, Lamu writes about how the film was inspired by a Tibetan tale about two young men who try to overcome their sins and find redemption.

-From a young age, Tibetan kids would be warned by their parents that if we were naughty, if we went out alone, ghosts wandering the wilderness would kidnap us.
-It sounds like a very bizarre and hardcore scare tactic (especially for an eight-year-old girl).
-Yet, I was even terrified of using the bathroom in my cousin’s place, so it worked.
-These childhood ghost stories were usually very one-dimensional, with the devil always the villain and the brave warrior, stainless.
-So, when I saw that my elders were still telling the same old stories to the younger kids in the family, the idea to rewrite this old scare was born.
+From a young age, Tibetan children are warned by their parents that if they are naughty and go outside alone, ghosts wandering the wilderness will kidnap them.
+It sounds like a very bizarre and hardcore scare tactic (especially for an eight-year-old girl), but it terrified me so much I was even afraid to use the bathroom in my cousin’s home.
+So it works.
+These childhood ghost stories were usually very one-dimensional, with the devil always the villain against a brave warrior.
+Years later when I heard my elders still telling the same old stories to the younger kids in my family, the idea to rewrite this old scare was born.

 In a typical “moral dilemma” story, the hero is firm in himself and compelled to eventually eliminate the villain.
 I wanted to leave both the protagonist and the villain in confusion and distress.
 They both tried desperately to be good, but their primitive desires and the viciousness of society made them do something against their hearts.
 The difference between human and evil spirits is dissolved here.
 When there is no absolute evil and absolute good, the story lies only in how the characters control their hearts.
 Do they choose to face reality?
 Or will they escape reality and live full of guilt and loneliness.